Algorithms for Carmichael numbers: Algorithms akin to Kn odel's Argument - A survey

+We encourage the reader to consult \cite{pinch15, sw_ants2, sw_ants3} for a thorough explanation, and we give a concise description suitable for analysis and understanding.
+Our approach was bifurcated first by the size of $P$.
+For large preproducts $P$ the tabulation was accomplished by a series of individual tabulations organized by the count of primes dividing $P$.

+Using the algorithms presented in \cite{sw_ants2}, the small preproduct regime considers all $P < X$ and constructs $n = Pqr$.
+The cost of this phase is $O((X \log X)^2)$.
+So long as $X$ is chosen so that $(X \log X)^2$ is dominated by $\mathcal{K}(B)$, this regime is a lower-order cost in the asymptotic analysis.
+In practice, we chose $X$ to slightly exceed $B^{1/3}$ and, by doing so, this regime finds all Carmichael numbers less than $B$ with exactly $3$ prime factors.
+The choice of $X$ does not impact the correctness of what follows.

+The large preproduct regime constructs $P$ in a prime-by-prime fashion.
+Here, the tabulation regime is further distinguished by the count of primes in a preproduct.
+We considered $\omega(n) = d$ for $4 \leq d \leq 13$: ten different tabulations.
+We give pseudocode for the $d=5$ algorithm and then give a unifying description of all the tabulation regimes.

+Note $P_3$, which has enough room for two more primes, exceeds $X$.
+In this way, we do not duplicate work associated to the $P < X$ regime.

-Given a bound $B$, there was a different tabulation regime for each allowed $ \omega(n) = d$ value.
-In \cite{sw_ants3}, we considered $4 \leq d \leq 13$: ten different tabulations.
-We describe that work in terms of accounting for the primes left to append to a given preproduct.
-The outer loops correspond to preproducts missing more than one prime: for $k > 1$ and at the $d-k$ level, a search commences for primes $q$ in $(p, \sqrt[k]{B/P_{d-k}})$ admissible to $P_{d-k}$.
-Then we can construct $P_{d-(k-1)} = P_{d - k}q$ and repeat.
-The innermost loop had a specialized factoring algorithm to find the last prime.
-Every distinct tabulation regime always had three specific levels: \begin{enumerate} \item The $d - 3$ level: $P_{ d - 3 }$ searches for $q$ up to $\sqrt[3]{B/P_{d-3}}$.
-The starting point for $q$ is the larger of $X/P_{d-3}$ or $p$ to ensure $P_{d-2} = P_{d-3}q > X$. \item The $d - 2$ level: $P_{ d - 2 } > X$ searches for $q$ in $(p, \sqrt{B/P_{d-2}} ).$ \item The $d-1$ level is the inner-loop and $P_{d-1} -1 $ is factored with divisor in residue class results when applicable (see Theorem 3.2 above and Section 5 of \cite{sw_ants3}).
-We call this ``single prime completion" or \textbf{SPC} in what follows. \end{enumerate} A given number may appear in multiple tabulation regimes.
-After all, if $P$ has enough room for three more primes, we likely need to check it for the case of two more primes and exactly one prime.
+In general, the outer loops correspond to creating preproducts missing more than one prime: for $k > 1$ and at the $d-k$ level, a search commences for primes $q$ in $(p, \sqrt[k]{B/P_{d-k}})$ admissible to $P_{d-k}$.
+At the $d-3$ level, we need to ensure that the preproduct constructed exceeds $X$.
+Then every distinct tabulation regime always had three specific levels: \begin{enumerate} \item The $d - 3$ level: $P_{ d - 3 }$ searches for $q$ up to $\sqrt[3]{B/P_{d-3}}$.
+The starting point for $q$ is the larger of $X/P_{d-3}$ or $p$ to ensure $P_{d-2} = P_{d-3}q > X$. \item The $d - 2$ level: $P_{ d - 2 } > X$ searches for $q$ in $(p, \sqrt{B/P_{d-2}} ).$ \item The $d-1$ level is the inner-loop and calls \textbf{SPC}. \end{enumerate} A given preproduct $P$ may appear in multiple tabulation regimes.
+If $P$ has enough room for three more primes, then it also has enough room for two more primes and one more prime.
 However, it is important to know when a given preproduct will have only enough room for one more prime.
 If $P_{d-1} = P_{d-2}q$ where $q \geq \sqrt[3]{B/P_{d-2}}$, then $P_{d-1}$ can only be completed with a single prime.